T3CHW1ZRD/STM32_SECURITYCAM/README.md

 CN1 -> 9,10
 ```

+(WARNING!!)

+Connnecting the wrong pins can fry the camera

 ## Running instructions:

 ### IF JPEGS ARENT LOADING CORRECTLY, FLASH ADRUINO ONTO BOARD TO SETUP CAMERA